Stability for linearized gravity on the Kerr spacetime: Geometric preliminaries

-\begin{definition} Let $\uplambda$ be as in definition \ref{def:uplambda}. \begin{enumerate} \item Define the following spin-weighted operators \item Define the vector fields \end{enumerate} \end{definition} \begin{remark} The operators $\VOp$ and $\YOp$ represent derivatives along the principal null directions, and have boost- and spin-weight zero, while the operators $\hedt, \hedt'$ have spin-weights $+1, -1$ respectively, but have boost-weight zero.
+\begin{remark} The operators $\VOp$ and $\YOp$ represent derivatives along the principal null directions, and have boost- and spin-weight zero.
 In fact, when acting on scalars of boost- and spin-weight zero, the operators $\VOp$ and $\YOp$ reduce to $\VOp^a\nabla_a$ and $\YOp^a\nabla_a$. \end{remark}

+It is convenient to introduce a further set of angular derivatives.
+For $a\not=0$, the planes orthogonal to the principal null directions are not integrable in the sense of Frobenius; in particular, the planes spanned by $\NPm$ and $\NPmbar$ are not tangent to $2$-dimensional spheres.
+For this reason, the following angular operators are introduced, so that they correspond to differentiation tangent to the spheres arising as level sets of $v$ and $r$.
+The $\mathring{}$ accent is used to denote operators tangent to these spheres.
+Although it is not immediately obvious that these operators correspond to differentiation along the spheres, this fact is a consequence of equations \eqref{eq:hedt-explicit}-\eqref{eq:hedtp-explicit} below.